Mutant (role-playing game): Mutant - Undergångens arvtagare

-Mutant - År Noll and Year Zero
+Mutant - År Noll and Mutant: Year Zero

-In 2014 a new game in the franchise was released by Fria Ligan AB.
-In "År Noll", and in future expansions, players can play through the emergence of the mutants, the mutated animals, the robots and finally the non-mutated humans into the ravaged world. "År Noll" uses a custom set of rules based on the physical and psychological hardships of surviving in a post-apocalyptic world.

-"År Noll" was translated into English and released as "Mutant - Year Zero" in December 2014.
-The first expansion to the Swedish version, "Genlab Alfa" was released in the spring of 2015.
-A German version of "År Noll" was released as "Mutant - Jahr Null" in 2018.
-All english language versions of the game is published under Fria Ligan's moniker Free League Publishing.
+In 2014 a new game in the franchise was released by Fria Ligan.
+In År Noll, and in future expansions, players can play through the emergence of the mutants, the mutated animals, the robots and finally the non-mutated humans into the ravaged world. År Noll uses a custom set of rules based on the physical and psychological hardships of surviving in a post-apocalyptic world.År Noll was translated into English by Fria Liga's English-language department, Free League Publishing and released as Mutant: Year Zero (M:YZ) in December 2014.
+The first expansion to the Swedish version, Genlab Alfa, was released in the spring of 2015.
+A German version of År Noll was released as Mutant - Jahr Null in 2018.

 In 2015, Cabinet Holdings acquired Paradox Entertainment and all subsidiaries and their properties, including Mutant.